Jack

 In the process cooling the chemisorbent by the first cooling

-means is by flowing the first heat transfer liquid through the
+means is by flowing the first heat transfer liquid through

-water absorption circuit.
-The process further includes
+temperature ammonia water absorption circuit.
+The process

 In one embodiment, the first heating means for heating the